-Currently I am at the University of Amsterdam, where I work on different research projects that focus largely on the psychology of belief systems and worldviews, either religious or secular.
+Currently I am at the University of Amsterdam, where I work on different research projects that focus largely on the psychology of belief systems and worldviews, both religious and secular.
 Broadly, I am interested in the psychological functions of such belief systems and I focus in particular on belief in science.
-My current research interests can be summarized into three interrelated research themes and questions:
+My current research interests can be summarized into four interrelated research themes and questions:

 - How do people cope with threats to perceptions of order and predictability, control, and meaning?
 I am interested in how science and religion aid people’s search for order, control, and meaning in the world.

 - Do optimal levels of order and control exist?
 For example, what are the psychological consequences of experiencing too much order, and does such a state lead to a temporarily heightened preference for disorder?

 - How do people perceive representatives of the aforementioned belief systems and worldviews?
 For example, what are common attitudes and stereotypes about science and religion, and about scientists and believers?